 “Being young, you think you know it all and have everything figured out.
 Life has a funny way of changing your path at moment’s notice.
 At 19 years old, I became the last thing I wanted to become: a single mother.
 Growing up in Las Vegas, you get used to the flashing lights and fast-paced lifestyle, but when you become a young mother, the fast life you have been living comes to a screeching halt and your priorities change to something you never dreamed for yourself.
-My 5 pound, 4 ounce life-changer made me look at life in a way I never thought I could.
+My 5-pound, 4-ounce life-changer made me look at life in a way I never thought I could.

 My daughter, Aubree, changed every aspect of my life and made me reevaluate everything and everyone who was around.
 Her biological father wanted nothing to do with her from the time we brought her home from the hospital.
 It didn’t take long for me to realize this was not the environment I wanted my daughter to grow up in.
-After separating from her biological father, I tried to keep in contact with him with no avail, so I moved on.
-I finally got used to being the young single mom.
+After separating from her biological father, I tried to keep in contact with him to no avail, so I moved on.
+I finally got used to being a young single mom.
 It was hard but I made it work.
-Almost two years had passed and in those two years, I worked two jobs and exhausted myself to ensure we would have the life I so badly wanted.
+Almost 2 years had passed and in those 2 years, I worked two jobs and exhausted myself to ensure we would have the life I so badly wanted.
 I had a routine down.
 At this point, we were living our life together and I was okay with it being just the two of us.

 Social media has been a huge part of my life like anyone my age, but I never thought it would lead me to where I am today.
 Honestly, it all started with a mutual friend and an Instagram post.
 After my best friend posted a picture of the two of us, I naturally had to see who was liking her post.
 I scrolled through a couple of profiles until I came across one that kind of caught my eye.
 I found myself asking about that cute guy who had liked the photo.
 I’ll never forget the stories she told about them in the military together and how great of a guy he was.
 I quickly learned he had children, two children, and was going through a divorce.
 At that point, I had already decided we would be friends and that was it.
 It was four months of Snapchat pictures and little conversation but one day, our conversation got real.
 It was clear we had the same goals and wants in life.
 The fact he had two children was something that truly scared me.
 I never wanted to be a stepmom.